 The main components of a manuscript are Title Page, Abstract, Introduction, Methods, Results, Discussion, and Limitations.
 Each section of the paper must address specific points.
+It is important to focus on these specific points and not have excess verbosity which makes the manuscript harder to read.
 We will break down what information needs to be added to make a streamlined and complete manuscript.